Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/enterprise/connect-to-microsoft-365-powershell.md

 ## <a name="connect-with-the-azure-cloud-shell"></a>Conexión con Azure Cloud Shell

-Para conectarse y usar el Azure Cloud Shell del Centro de administración de Microsoft 365, seleccione el icono de la ventana de PowerShell en la esquina superior derecha de la barra de tareas.
-En el panel **Bienvenido a Azure Cloud Shell**, luego seleccione **Powershell**.
+To connect with and use the Azure Cloud Shell from the Microsoft 365 admin center, select the PowerShell window icon from the upper-right corner of the task bar.
+In the **Welcome to Azure Cloud Shell** pane, select **PowerShell**.

 Necesitará una suscripción de Azure activa para su organización que esté vinculada a su suscripción de Microsoft 365.
 Si aún no tiene una, puede crearla.
 Una vez que tenga una suscripción de Azure, se abrirá una ventana de PowerShell desde la que ejecutar comandos y scripts de PowerShell.